Searching across your account

 Filtering by date range

-Use the date_range filter to narrow results by creation or update timestamps.
-This filter applies globally across all entity types.
+Use the date_range argument to narrow results by creation or update timestamps.
+Pass it to any entity field independently.

 query {